Man Robbed Of More Than $300,000 Worth Of Jewelry Outside Byblos Restaurant And Hookah Bar In Rittenhouse, Philadelphia Police Say

 “Wear your good jewelry at home,” one man said.

-Police say the robbery target had just left an 18th Street bar and restaurant with a handful of other people when they believe he was trailed by two men.READ MORE: COVID-19 Lockdowns Led To Nearly 2-Pound Weight Gain Per Month, Study Finds
+Police say the robbery target had just left the Byblos Restaurant And Hookah Bar on 18th Street with a handful of other people when they believe he was trailed by two men.READ MORE: 'Lots Of Screaming': Witness Recalls Moment Father, 2 Children Plunged 15 Feet From Camelback Chairlift

 Detectives say the man made it to his Mercedes near 18th and Chestnut Streets when the robbery happened.